 The UK Cover...

-How about you?
+What say all of you?
 Which cover do you prefer?
 US?
 UK?
+Neither one?
 Too close to call?
-Neither one?
 Inquiring minds would love to know!